kanisterio/kanister/design/kanister-kopia-integration.md

 - As mentioned above, the backup storage location is called a "Repository" in Kopia.
-- The responsibility of maintaining the repository will be on the Kanister users.
+- It is important to note that the Kanister users are responsible for the lifecycle management of the repository, i.e., the creation, deletion, upgrades, garbage collection, etc. The Kanister controller will not override any user configuration or policies set on the repository.
+Such direct changes might impact Kanister's ability to interact with the repository.
 - Kanister documentation will provide instructions for initializing a new repository.
-Once initialized, it will continue to exist at the location until cleaned up manually.
-- Based on their needs, Kanister users have a choice of using separate repositories for each application protected by Kopia-based Blueprints OR use a single repository for all the applications.
+- Kanister users can initialize repositories with boundaries defined based on their needs.
+The repository domain can include a single workload, groups of workloads, namespaces, or groups of namespaces, etc.
 - Only a single repository can exist at a particular path in the backend storage location.
-Users opting to use separate repositories for separate applications are recommended to use unique path prefixes for each repository.
-For example, the repository for `mysql-deploy` deployment in `mysql` namespace on S3 storage bucket called `test-bucket` could be created at the location `s3://test-bucket/<UUID of mysql namespace>/mysql-deploy/`.
+Users opting to use separate repositories are recommended to use unique path prefixes for each repository.
+For example, a repository for a namespace called `monitoring` on S3 storage bucket called `test-bucket` could be created at the location `s3://test-bucket/<UUID of monitoring namespace>/repo/`.
-- Accessing the repository requires location and credential information similar to a Kanister Profile CR and a unique password used by Kopia during encryption along with a unique path prefix as mentioned above.
+- Accessing the repository requires the storage location and credential information similar to a Kanister Profile CR and a unique password used by Kopia during encryption, along with a unique path prefix mentioned above.
    [See](https://kopia.io/docs/features/#end-to-end-zero-knowledge-encryption).
 - In the first iteration, users will be required to provide the location and repository information to the controller during the creation of the repository server in the form of Kubernetes Secrets.
 Future iterations will